megjohnson1999/qc-for-hecatomb/README.md

   - db: vector_contaminants.fa

 ### See workflow/databases to look at all database files
-Will need to be updated with new Illumina adapter or index sequences
+Some of these will need to be updated with new Illumina adapter/index sequences

 # Outputs: